isomerpages/nea-cfhp/_faqs/Programme Expansion in April 2025.md

 Singapore Citizen or Permanent Resident registered and residing at an HDB flat.
-With the expansion of the enhanced CFHP to private residential households, Singapore Citizen registered and residing at a private residential property may also claim the additional $100 Climate Vouchers from 15 Apr 2025.
+With the expansion of the enhanced CFHP to private residential households, Singapore Citizen registered and residing at a private residential property may also claim the additional $100 Climate Vouchers from 15 Apr 2025 to 31 Dec 2027.
 Each eligible household* is only entitled to one set of $300 vouchers and one set of $100 vouchers.</p>
 </div>
 </details>
 <details class="isomer-details">